The following materials are available online in the Gnostic Society Library

 Review: C. G. Jung, The Red Book – Reader's Edition

-Review: Sonu Shamdasani, C. G. Jung: A Biography in Books
+Review: Sonu Shamdasani, C. G. Jung: A Biography in Books (a copy of the published review is also available here).

 The Gnosis Archive – gnosis.org – is compiled and edited by Lance Owens; the library section of the archive includes many short essays by Dr. Owens introducing various documents and collections.
 The following links offer a sample of this material: